FREQUENTLY ASKED QUESTIONS

 Our paintings are packed by professionals, and we typically transport artworks via UPS or Fedex.
 Depending on size, material and whether the work is stretched, paintings can be shipped flat in a crate, in a cardboard box (if within the US) or rolled in a tube.
 Shipping, handling and packing fees are on actuals.

-It is important to us that our clients are happy with the painting they have purchased, and accordingly we offer returns and exchanges for remote clients who are based in the United States.
+It is important to us that our clients are happy with the painting they have purchased, and we offer returns and exchanges for remote clients who are based in the United States.
+Some exceptions apply, such as original paintings by the masters.

 Typically, we ask that clients notify us of their intent to return within 24 hours of receipt and then initiate return shipment within 48 hours of receipt (or if that falls on a weekend, on the next business day).
 The client is responsible for return packing and shipping at their expense, and the painting must be returned in the same perfect condition in order to be eligible for exchange.